XPilot/ByteArray.js/README.md

 **As of 12 April, I added an example for packet writing, inspired by SmartFoxServer.**

+**As of 14 April, I added an example for writing an 8-integer in the browser.
+You can find it in examples/writeInt8.html.**

 - Properties
 - Standalone methods
 - Reading methods